DOnofrio-Irene/HMM_Kunitz/README.md

 ```

 ## 3. TEST SET GENERATION
 Download the entire UniProtKB/Swiss-Prot database, containing 569516 sequence entries (release 2023_02 of 03-May-2023), which will be the test set to validate the model.
 To ensure a fair evaluation of the HMM model, proteins sharing a high level of sequence identity with the representatives need to be excluded from the test set.
-Identification of redundant proteins was carried out using the blastpgp program (Altschul et al., 1997).
+Identification of redundant proteins is carried out using the blastpgp program (Altschul et al., 1997).
 ```
 makeblastdb -in uniprot_sprot.fasta -out $fasta_db -dbtype prot blastpgp -i seeds.fasta -d uniprot_sprot.fasta -m 8 -o blastpgp_results.bl8